MQTT protocol is a Machine to Machine (M2M) protocol widely used in IoT (Internet of things).

 The MQTT protocol is a message based protocol, extremely light-weight and for this reason, it is adopted in IoT.
 Almost all IoT platforms support MQTT to send and receive data from smart objects.

 This tutorial provides an in-depth MQTT tutorial covering:

 - how MQTT works

 - how to use it in IoT projects

 - how to configure Mosquitto MQTT to handle the MQTT protocol

 There are several implementations for different IoT boards like Arduino, Raspberry, ESP32, ESP8266 and so on.

 There are other IoT protocols used to implement IoT projects but MQTT is one of the most efficient.

-The MQTT was developed around 1999.
+The MQTT IoT protocol was developed around 1999.
 The main goal of this protocol was to create a protocol very efficient from the bandwidth point of view.
-Moreover, it is very power-saving protocol.
+Moreover, it is a very power-saving protocol.
 For all these reasons, it is suitable for IoT.

-This uses publish-subscriber paradigm in contrast to HTTP based on request/response paradigm.
+This uses the publish-subscribe paradigm in contrast to HTTP based on the request/response paradigm.
 It uses binary messages to exchange information with low overhead.
 It is very simple to implement and it is open.
 All these aspects contribute to its large adoption in IoT.
-Another interesting aspect is the fact that MQTT protocol uses TCP stack as a transmission substrate.
+Another interesting aspect is the fact that the MQTT protocol uses TCP stack as a transmission substrate.